-A good way to check without actually searching for the libraries, is to go back to our command prompt and look at the Storyboard launch script, where you can see some options.
-We can increase the verbosity and it'll show us the plugins that are loading.
-If any of them fail to load, we'll understand if libraries are missing or not.
+A good way to check for touch libraries without actually searching for them is to increase the verbosity of the Storyboard logging.
+If you increase the verbosity, it'll show the plugins that are loading.
+If any of them fail to load, you'll understand whether libraries are missing or not.

-So, that's usually the first step you want to do.
 Creating a launch script is also helpful to start building up different options.
-You could even be a little bit more creative and query for different devices.
-Maybe it's a more genericized one but that comes down to how you want to configure your shell script and depending on your comfort in bash scripting.
+You could even be a little bit more creative and query for different devices to support different targets.
+Maybe it's a more generic one but that comes down to how you want to configure your shell script and depending on your comfort in bash scripting.

 Using the Storyboard Launcher

 The final thing you want to do once you're happy with your application is set up auto-boot.
 You don't necessarily want to jump onto the terminal every time you boot up your board and execute your script, or export the environment variables over and over.

 We recommend using systemd to launch a service.
 There's a couple different ways you can do that.
 On some of the older Linux system configurations, the scripts are found under /etc/rc.d.
 You would find a directory like rc.0 through rc.6.